yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_3/policy.md

 1. Obtain space_id (required), format (required: 'PDF', 'HTML', or 'XML'), requested_by_user_id (required), and destination (optional: location for exported file).
 2. Call manipulate_exports to queue the export task and receive the job_id.
-3. Call send_notification to confirm job submission to the requesting user.
+3. Call transmit_notification to confirm job submission to the requesting user.
 4. Create an audit entry with register_new_audit_trail.

 **Halt, and use escalate_to_human if you receive the following errors; otherwise complete the SOP:**